wouterpeere/GHEtool/README.md

 Visit our website at [https://ghetool.eu](htts://ghetool.eu) to learn more about the synergy between this open-source package and GHEtool Pro.

 #### GHEtool Community
-Next to GHEtool Pro, an open-source alternative for the graphical user interface is available in the form of *GHEtool Community*.
+Besides GHEtool Pro, an open-source alternative for the graphical user interface is available in the form of *GHEtool Community*.
-This version is built and maintained by the community, but has no official support like GHEtool Pro.
+This version is built and maintained by the community, and **has no official support like GHEtool Pro**.
 You can read all about this
 *GHEtool Community* on their [GitHub repo](https://github.com/wouterpeere/ghetool-gui).

 <p align="center">